The 4 Levels Of Strategy: The Difference & How To Apply Them

 There are two pivotal aspects to keep in mind for a successful functional strategy:

 • Cross-functional collaboration: The magic happens when different departments join forces.
-When you foster collaboration between these functions, you open the door to innovation and synergy.
+Fostering collaboration between these functions opens the door to innovation and synergy.

-• Strategic alignment: Ensuring that the strategy of each functional area seamlessly matches the overarching organizational goals is the foundation of success.
+• Strategic alignment: Ensuring that the strategy of each functional area seamlessly matches the overall corporate strategy goals is the foundation of success.

 In Cascade, you can create strategic plans for each function in your organization, which link back to the main corporate plan to ensure everything is moving in the right direction.